xy-241/CS-Notes/content/OS/Main Components/File System/Terminologies/Inode.md

 ---
 - Stands for Index Node
 - In order to have data stored on the [[Disk]], we must have an *Inode* associated with it, otherwise we will have [[#Inode Exhaustion]]
-- Essentially an identification number associated with a data structure that contains metadata about a piece of data (like a file or directory) stored on the [[File System (Directory Hierarchy)]]
+- Essentially an identification number associated with a data structure that contains metadata about a piece of data (like a file or directory) stored on the [[File System]]
 - This metadata includes information such as permissions, ownership, timestamps, and pointers to the actual data blocks, but it *does not include the data* itself or the name of the file or directory
 - We can list out the content of the data structure using `stat a`
 - The *data cant be overridden* as long as the [[File System Links#Hard]] isn't 0